South Bend, Indiana: Theatrical buildings

 The Morris Performing Arts Center, built in 1922, included the Palace Theater, a venue for vaudeville.
 The theatre's heyday was in 1940 with the premiere of Knute Rockne, All American, starring Ronald Reagan.
 A crowd estimated at 24,000 gathered outside.
 The theater was scheduled for demolition in 1959, when E. M. Morris purchased the facility and sold it to the city for one dollar, after which it was renamed the Morris Civic Auditorium.
 A total renovation as well as expansion of the stage area was completed in 2000.
 The Morris Performing Arts Center also includes the restored Palais Royale Ballroom.
 The center houses the Broadway Theater League and the South Bend Symphony Orchestra.
 The orchestra's Shanghai-born former conductor, Tsung Yeh, was the first conductor ever to hold music directorships of both a western symphony orchestra and a major Chinese orchestra.

 South Bend is also home to The South Bend Hot Patooties, a group that performs a shadowcast of The Rocky Horror Picture Show.
 The group has performed at various South Bend venues including the State Theater, Legends of Notre Dame, The Potawatomi Conservatories, and the historic Birdsell Mansion.

-South Bend Civic Theater, founded in 1957, was for many years located at The Firehouse, 701 Portage Avenue.
+South Bend Civic Theatre, founded in 1957, was for many years located at The Firehouse, 701 Portage Avenue.
 It was a small intimate black box theater.
 In 2007, a new theater opened at 403 North Main Street in what was formerly the Scottish Rite Building.
 This facility includes a 209-seat main stage auditorium and a 90-seat "black box" studio theatre.
 The theater produces more than a dozen plays per year, including several productions in its Family Series.

 Other

-The Snite Museum of Art of the University of Notre Dame is a fine arts museum that contains 29,000 works of art.
+The Raclin Murphy Museum of Art of the University of Notre Dame is an art museum with a collection of more than 30,000 items.

+The DeBartolo Performing Arts Center on the University of Notre Dame campus hosts plays, concerts, performing artists, and films open to the public.

 The Fischoff National Chamber Music Association, sponsor of the world's largest chamber music competition, was founded in South Bend in 1973.
 The annual Fischoff National Chamber Music Competition is held on the campus of the University of Notre Dame.

 Schuyler Colfax, the 17th Vice President of the United States, is interred in South Bend City Cemetery.